-- 17. A break fee may consist of any fee or pecuniary benefit that reimburses reasonable bid costs (or a reasonable estimate) related to internal costs, third party outgoings, and, in appropriate circumstances, reasonable opportunity costs (for further guidance see the Annexure to this Note). - 18.
-A break fee must be negotiated on an arms length basis and must not have the effect of impeding competition in the market for control of the target. - 19.
-In assessing the effect of a break fee on competition for control of the target, the Panel will have regard to factors including: - what bids were expected or likely at the time; - whether the bids known or expected were reasonably regarded by the target board as inadequate; - whether the bid which a break fee induces will offer shareholders special value for their holdings; - whether the target sought out other prospective bidders; - who made the initial approach; and - the effect of the fee on the conduct of the counterparty and any other bidders.

-3 The value used in calculating the cap is the total value of the class of bid securities, based on the value of the consideration being offered at the date of the announcement of the bid.

-- 20. A break fee is likely to be unacceptable where its size puts pressure on shareholders to accept a bid. - 21.
-This may be a particular concern if a break fee is payable where the proposal is rejected by shareholders in the absence of any competitive rival proposal and in the absence of any material change in circumstances.
-The Panel is not totally opposed to a break fee being payable in these circumstances (since the fee may operate as an "option fee" to secure a corporate opportunity), but the level of the fee should not be so high as to influence materially shareholders' decisions. - 22.
-A break fee may also be unacceptable if it is inconsistent with the principle that all holders of bid class securities have a "reasonable and equal opportunity to participate in any benefits accruing to the holders through any proposal under which a person would acquire a substantial interest" in the target.
+- 7.17 A break fee may consist of any fee or pecuniary benefit that reimburses reasonable bid costs (or a reasonable estimate) related to internal costs, third party outgoings, and, in appropriate circumstances, reasonable opportunity costs (for further guidance see the Annexure to this Note). - 7.18 A break fee must be negotiated on an arms length basis and must not have the effect of impeding competition in the market for control of the target. - 7.19 In assessing the effect of a break fee on competition for control of the target, the Panel will have regard to factors including: - (a) what bids were expected or likely at the time; - (b) whether the bids known or expected were reasonably regarded by the target board as inadequate; - (c) whether the bid which a break fee induces will offer shareholders special value for their holdings; - (d) whether the target sought out other prospective bidders; - (e) who made the initial approach; and - (f) the effect of the fee on the conduct of the counterparty and any other bidders. - 7.20 A break fee is likely to be unacceptable where its size puts pressure on shareholders to accept a bid. - 7.21 This may be a particular concern if a break fee is payable where the proposal is rejected by shareholders in the absence of any competitive rival proposal and in the absence of any material change in circumstances.
+The Panel is not totally opposed to a break fee being payable in these circumstances (since the fee may operate as an "option fee" to secure a corporate opportunity), but the level of the fee should not be so high as to influence materially shareholders' decisions. - 7.22 A break fee may also be unacceptable if it is inconsistent with the principle that all holders of bid class securities have a "reasonable and equal opportunity to participate in any benefits accruing to the holders through any proposal under which a person would acquire a substantial interest" in the target.
 This may be the case if the break fee can properly be characterised as a collateral benefit in relation to another person's bid or proposed bid.